-Cheap & Healthy Grocery List for College Athletes
+Cheap & Healthy Grocery List for College Student Athletes

 You’ve probably seen an increase in your weekly grocery bill as inflation has hit our food supply.
 The rise in food costs is hitting people on a tight budget, like college students, especially hard.
-There are many ways to save money on essential items like food: grocery shopping instead of eating at restaurants, choosing store-brand instead of name-brand foods, planning out meals and snacks to reduce food waste, and buying on-sale and in-season.
-Read on for tips, and then scroll down for a specific cheap and healthy grocery list template.
+Food and nutrition are so important to sport performance and college athletes have to be strategic to get the foods they need on their budget.
+Luckily, there are many ways to save money on essential items like food: grocery shopping instead of eating at restaurants, choosing store-brand instead of name-brand foods, planning out meals and snacks to reduce food waste, and buying on-sale and in-season.
+Read on for tips, and then scroll down for a comprehensive cheap and healthy grocery list and guide specifically for college student athletes.

 Meal planning helps guide grocery shopping and saves you money since you won’t waste as much food and won’t need to eat out as often.
 It allows you to plan for the days when you don’t feel like preparing anything and need something easy or the mornings when you are running late to class and need something quick.